 The market for annual wall calendars offers landscape photographers a good source of income.
 The creators of a 2018 fine art calendar publication titled The Earth selected the following images.
 The same calendar saw the publication of three more of Jay’s photographs.

 Images for calendars like these are chosen based upon location, theme, or terrain (such as seascapes, forests, waterfalls, and mountains) while shots from National Parks are some of the most popular.
 Most wall calendars are designed with daily scheduling in mind but this one is intended to be an artwork display.
-Each month is represented by a large and beautifully printed photograph with a small calendar at the bottom of each page.
+A large and beautifully printed photograph represents each month with a small calendar at the bottom of each page.
 Most of the photographs showcase dramatic light.

 This isn’t first time that we’ve published images to calendar companies.
 Back in the mid-2000s we published our own calendar as a part of our Time Catcher team.
 The self-publishing industry has come a long way since then.
 Today, companies like Blurb.com, Cafepress.com, Lulu.com, and others can readily handle the logistical issues which can make self-publishing a very lucrative way of to make money for landscape photographers.